 4. Use Granular Permissions and Use IAM Roles

 Other than initial setup, no all-powerful administrative accounts should be used.
 Fine-grained permissions should be used to reduce the scope of capabilities of a specific user and used to meet separation of duties requirements of auditors and regulators.
-Further, cloud security can be greatly simplified through the use of standardized IAM roles and their use should be mandatory.
+Further, cloud security can be greatly simplified through the use of standardized identity and access management (IAM) roles and their use should be mandatory.

 5. Evaluate Permissions Granted Versus those Us